Jarrett Hurd: Hurd vs. Welborn

 In June 2018, Hurd underwent surgery on his shoulder, which he revealed was injured prior to his unification bout against Lara in April.
 In August, Hurd's trainer Ernesto Rodriguez stated the shoulder was healing well and he would look to return to the ring in November 2018.
 In October, it was announced that Hurd would return on the undercard of Deontay Wilder vs. Tyson Fury at the Staples Center in Los Angeles, California.
 His opponent was later confirmed to be British boxer Jason Welborn (24-6, 7 KOs), who would be dropping back down to light middleweight for the first time since 2016.
 Hurd weighed 152 1/2 pounds and his opponent Welborn came in at 152 1/2 pounds.
 For the fight, Hurd earned his first ever $1 million purse and Welborn would take home a $30,000 purse.

-After rehydrating overnight to 172 pounds.
 Hurd knocked Welborn out in round 4 to retain his light middleweight titles.
 Welborn started to attack Hurd from the opening bell, pinning him against the ropes many times.
 Hurd looked hurt a couple of times during the short fight.
 Hurd, who was usually a slow starter, became more active in round 3.
 In the beginning of round 4, Welborn came out again landed shot whilst Hurd again against the ropes was taking head shots.
 Hurd managed to move away from the ropes and started trading back eventually landing a hard body shot which dropped Welborn.
 Welborn stayed down too long, and barely beat the count.
 However, the referee Lou Moret halted the fight due to Welborn taking too long getting up.
 The official time of stoppage was 1 minute and 56 seconds of round 4.
 During Hurd's post-fight interview with Showtime reporter Jim Gray, WBC champion Jermell Charlo entered the ring claiming a fight with Hurd would be 'easy money' and he was ready to fight him next.
 Speaking off his recent shoulder surgery and how the fight went, Hurd said, "I'm just coming of surgery so I wanted to see how I worked off the jab.
 I felt good I was working behind the jab.I got caught with some shots and said, 'That's enough.
 He got enough TV time.'
 I heard the crowd and I didn't want to get brave, so I turned it up and got the knockdown."
 Hurd stated he would call the shots in the negotiations against Charlo.